MLC-CV/reading-group-code/README.md

 # MLC Computer Vision Reading Group
 ### Overview
-The MLC-CV reading group is computer vision reading which follows a role-playing discussion &amp; facilitation model.
-One of the is the hacker, who is responsible for re-implementing some small part of a project.
+The MLC-CV reading group is computer vision reading group which follows a role-playing discussion &amp; facilitation model.
+One of the roles is the hacker, who is responsible for re-implementing some small part of a project.
 We track and organize this re-implemented code in this repository.

 ### How to Contribute
 1. Join the Discord